ATTENTION PARENTS: 5 Ways to help your Son or Daughter get into Medicine

 Unlike most other courses, entry into medicine is based on much more than just high academic results.
 In fact, even those with perfect academic scores can miss out on a place in medicine.
 Universities also consider students’ UCAT score!
 Yet many students neglect UCAT and interviews, and focus their efforts on academics, only to find that they fail to secure a place in medicine.

 The first step is to recognise the importance of UCAT, communicate this to your son or daughter, and then work out a plan to ensure adequate preparation time is allocated to these crucial criteria.

 2. Encourage your son/daughter to start preparing for UCAT early

 UCAT is very different from school exams and is not a knowledge-based test.
-It is a test of generic skills over three areas:
+It is a test of generic skills over five subtests:

 It takes two hours and is highly time-pressured so that most students will not finish every UCAT question.
 Most practicing doctors would agree that it is the hardest single test they ever sat in their career.
 It is therefore important to start preparing early, as the skills required to succeed need to be developed over time.

 UCAT takes place in July and the beginning of August.
 Before your son or daughter can register to sit the UCAT, they need create an online account with Pearson VUE, which they will need for the UCAT registration process.
 It is therefore important to be organised so that important deadlines are not missed.
 You can help your son or daughter by researching these requirements.

 It is advised that you create your own specific timeline relevant to your son or daughter and record important dates in your calendar.